yonicohen96/cleaner-robot-ga/README.md

 #### Outputs
-The output of the script is in a directory under `out` directory.
+The output of the script is in a directory under `out` directory, which contains some output examples.
 The name of the output directory can be passed using the `--out_dir` argument, and if it is not provided then the name of the directory is the start time of the experiment.
 The output files are: